Updating Yandex StoreDoc cluster settings

 -

-backup_retain_period_days: Backup retention in days. -
+backup_retain_period_days: Backup retention time in days. -

 performance_diagnostics: Statistics collection settings:profiling_enabled: Enable profiler,trueorfalse.